rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 Nushell combines features and practices from current software engineering and traditional Unix-like OS shells.
 Nushell borrows concepts from Bash, Zsh and PowerShell.
-It also borrows programming language constructs from scripting languages like Python, Ruby and functional programming languages.
+It also borrows programming language constructs from scripting languages like Python, Ruby and functional programming languages like Elixir.

 ## Platforms